bentayloruk/Enticify.Cs2009.Components/README.md

 ### Configuration

+1. Choose a suffix for Primary pipelines.
+I'm using _topbanana.
-1. Make a copy of basket.pcf with your chosen suffix.
-E.g. basket_topbanana.pcf.
+1. Make a copy of basket.pcf and add your suffix (e.g. basket_topbanana.pcf).
-2.  basket.pcf is now your secondary pipeline so change it as you want (e.g. add debug stuff).
+2.  basket.pcf is now your *secondary* pipeline so change it as you want (e.g. add debug stuff).
 2. Add your new pipeline to the ChannelConfiguration.config pipelines section:
 ```xml
 <pipelines>